Traffic Ticket Issued by the New York City Department of Environmental Protection (NYC DEP)

 Published on 12/17/2011

-Updated on 5/24/2024
+Updated on 1/24/2025

 The main source of water in New York City are watersheds in the Catskills region of upstate New York.
 The New York City Department of Environmental Protection (NYCDEP) is tasked with protecting New York City’s water supply.
 The New York State Legislature authorized the creation of the NYCDEF Police that is assigned “to protect the sources, works, and transmission of water supplied to the city of New York, and to protect persons on or in the vicinity of such water sources.”
 This anomalous arrangement of NYC Police protecting areas in upstate New York created some questions of law regarding the exact jurisdiction of these police officers.

 In Delaware County, in the Catskills Region, there are several watersheds.
 The area continues to be patrolled by the NYC DEP and its officers will make a traffic stop from time to time.
 There are several different legal issues that can come up with a ticket issued by a DEP officer.
-If you received such a ticket, feel free to contact the Benjamin Goldman Law Office.
-Our attorneys have defended DEP traffic tickets and will be glad to provide a free consultation to review your ticket.
+If you receive such a ticket, it is prudent to contact an experienced traffic ticket attorney.